Baseball and Softball Injury Prevention

 - Emergency situations.
 Be prepared for emergencies.
 Have a plan to reach medical personnel for help with more significant injuries like concussions, breathing problems like wheezing, heat illness, and orthopaedic emergencies, such as fractures and dislocations.

 - Follow the rules.
 Know the rules and encourage safe and appropriate play.

 - Physical exam.
 A pre-season physical exam is important for both younger and older players.
 The goal is to prevent injuries and illnesses by identifying any potential medical problems.
-These may include asthma, allergies, heart, or orthopaedic conditions.
+These may include asthma, allergies, and heart or orthopaedic conditions.

 - Warm up.
 Always take time to warm up.
-Warm up with some easy calisthenics, such as jumping jacks.
+Start with some easy calisthenics, such as jumping jacks and toe-touches.
 Continue with walking or light running, such as running the bases.
 Many warm-ups also include position-specific stretches.
-Gentle stretching, in particular your back, hamstrings, and shoulders, can be helpful.
+Gentle stretching, especially of your back, hamstrings, and shoulders, can be helpful.
 Your team coach or athletic trainer may provide a stretching program.

 - Cool down and stretch.
 Stretching at the end of practice is too often neglected because of busy schedules.
 Stretching can help reduce muscle soreness and keep muscles long and flexible.
 Slowly and gently stretch after activity, holding each stretch for 30 seconds.

 - Hydrate.
 Even mild levels of dehydration can hurt athletic performance.
 If you have not had enough fluids, your body will not be able to effectively cool itself through sweat and evaporation.
 A general recommendation is to drink 24 ounces of non-caffeinated fluid 2 hours before exercise.
 Drinking an additional 8 ounces of water or sports drink right before exercise is also helpful.
 While you are exercising, break for an 8-ounce cup of water every 20 minutes.

 - Equipment should fit properly and be worn correctly.